Lemon Dill Chicken Pasta with Goat Cheese

 Instructions

-- 1Bring a large pot of salted water to a boil and cook pasta until al dente, according to package directions.
-Reserve 1 cup of the pasta water, then drain.
-Toss the drained pasta with a bit of olive oil to prevent sticking, then set aside.
+- 1Bring a large pot of salted water to a boil over high heat.
+Add the farfalle and cook until al dente according to package directions (typically 9–11 minutes).
+Reserve 1 cup of pasta water, then drain the pasta.
+Toss with a small drizzle of olive oil to prevent sticking and set aside.

 Nutrition — Per Serving